Supreme Court rejects bid to overturn Obergefell vs Hodges, the landmark same-sex marriage ruling

 WASHINGTON, DC: The Supreme Court on Monday, November 10, rejected a long-shot appeal seeking to overturn Obergefell vs Hodges, the 2015 decision that legalized same-sex marriage across the United States.

-Without comment, the justices turned away an appeal from Kim Davis, the former Kentucky county clerk who became a national figure in 2015 for refusing to issue marriage licenses to same-sex couples, citing her religious beliefs, reported NBC News.
+Without comment, the justices turned away an appeal from Kim Davis, the former Kentucky county clerk who became a national figure in 2015 for refusing to issue marriage licenses to same-sex couples, citing her religious beliefs, as reported by NBC News.

 Davis’ case had attracted renewed attention amid concerns that the court’s conservative majority might reconsider marriage equality in the wake of the 2022 decision that overturned Roe vs Wade, the landmark ruling that had protected abortion rights for nearly five decades.